bkw777/NODE_DATAPAC/README.md

 [MiniNDP_SL1M.bom.csv](PCB/out/MiniNDP_SL1M.bom.csv)

 ### EZ512 - easy-build 512K
-EZ-build (large parts) version that uses a 512K sram instead of 1M.
-also all the passives are larger 1206 instead of 0805.
+* All larger parts for easier hand-soldering.

-* The 1M sram is getting expensive.
+* 1M SOIC/SOJ sram is getting uncommon and expensive.
-* RAMDSK can only use 512K.
+* RAMDSK can only use 512K anyway.
-* The 512K chip has larger 1.27mm pitch legs like the rest of the SOIC parts.

 It requires an additional chip vs the 1M because the 512K sram doesn't have a CE2 pin.